afonsojramos/competitive-programming/go-guide.md

 #### Pointers

 As usual, a pointer holds the memory address of a value.
-The type *T is a pointer to a T value, for example, `var p *int`, and its zero value is a nil.
+The type *T is a pointer to a T value, for example, `var p *int`, and its zero value is a `nil`.
 The & operator generates a pointer to its operand, while the * operator denotes the pointer's underlying value.
 Thankfully, unlike C, Go has no pointer arithmetic.

 ```go
 universe, port := 42, 8080